 Environment Canada also advises that wintry weather conditions are expected to continue as strong westerly winds develop and carry in to the GTA.
 Strong gusts of wind can cause loose objects like tree branches to obstruct your view while driving, so it’s best to always stay alert while driving under these weather conditions.

 Are you prepared for winter driving?
-Let’s find out.
+Let’s find out

 To have a safe trip, try to plan your route ahead of time.
-If you are stuck somewhere, it is a good idea to know where the appropriate detours are should you need to use them.
+If you get stuck somewhere, it is good to know where the appropriate detours are — should you need to use them.